What is the Maximum Longevity of a Furnace in Canada?

 A furnace is an essential appliance in Canada because of the extreme cold during winter.
-It will keep you and your loved ones warm during the cold season, but you have to consider how long it will last before you have to buy a new one.
+It will keep you and your loved ones warm during the cold season, but you have to consider how long it will last before you have to buy a new one or invest in furnace repair in Toronto.
 If your furnace has already served you for some time, wondering how much longer it can go is normal.
 It helps you determine the best time to replace it.

 The average lifespan of furnaces in Canada ranges between 15 to 30 years.
 You can continue using your furnace after the 15-year mark if it doesn’t cost too much to repair.
 Some furnaces even reach the 30-year mark if they are properly maintained and cleaned.
 Since you will have your furnaces working for at least six months in Canada, such cases are rare.
 The longer operational hours result in the appliances being worn out easily and sooner.

 Other factors likely to affect the lifespan of your furnace are:

 The type: Furnaces can be classified according to the fuel they use.
 Therefore, the lifespan will depend on whether it is propane, oil, natural gas, or electric furnace.

 Model: Some furnace models are better than others.
 In most cases, the latest models are better than the earlier makes.
 They tend to be more efficient and can last longer.

 Maintenance routine: The frequency with which you conduct maintenance procedures will determine how long your furnace lasts in good shape.
 Regular maintenance equals a longer lifespan.

 Quality: All the components of the furnace should have the highest standards.
 If one part is weak, the other parts will not function optimally.
 Make sure no part of the furnace is defective when you’re buying.